aurelilia/gelixrs/docs/src/loop.md

 programming languages: `break`.

-Once hit, a break expression will immediately terminate the loop completely and continue execution after it.
+Once hit, a break expression will immediately terminate the loop completely and continue execution after the loop.

 To allow `break` to work with "for as expression", a break can have an optional value: